ismaelyws/themely-whmcs-module/README.md

 ## Configuration Instructions

-If a client doesn't select a theme during checkout you can select which theme will be installed with WordPress by editing the `hooks.php` file located in this folder `[WHMCS_ROOT]/modules/addons/themely/`.
+If a client doesn't select a theme during checkout you can select which theme will be installed by default by editing the `hooks.php` file located in this folder `[WHMCS_ROOT]/modules/addons/themely/`.

 Configuration options are found on line 73-74.